NorthwaveSecurity/log4jcheck/README.md

 Friday 10 December 2021 a new Proof-of-Concept [1] addressing a Remote code Execution (RCE) vulnerability in the Java library 'log4j' [2] was published.
 This vulnerability has not been disclosed to the developers of the software upfront.
 The vulnerability is being tracked as CVE-2021-44228 [3].
 More information on the vulnerability can be found in the Northwave Threat Response [4].

 Northwave created a testing script that checks for vulnerable systems using injection of the payload in common HTTP headers and as a part of a HTTP GET request.
 Vulnerable systems are detected by listening for incoming DNS requests that contain a UUID specically created for the target.
 By listening for incoming DNS instead of deploying (for example) an LDAP server, we increase the likelyhood that vulnerable systems can be detected that have outbound traffic filtering in place.
 In practice, outbound DNS is often allowed.
+A high false negative rate is expected, please read the [disclamer](#DISCLAIMER).

 ## Coverage: